ibm-cloud-docs/containers/cs_versions_changelog_126.md

 # Kubernetes version 1.26 change log
 {: #changelog_126}

-View information about version changes for major, minor, and patch updates that are available for your {{site.data.keyword.containerlong}} clusters that run version 1.26.
-Changes include updates to Kubernetes and {{site.data.keyword.cloud_notm}} Provider components.
-{: shortdesc}

-Kubernetes version 1.26 is no longer supported.
-Update your cluster to at least [version 1.27](/docs/containers?topic=containers-cs_versions_127) as soon as possible.
+This version no longer supported.
+Update your cluster to a [supported version](/docs/containers?topic=containers-cs_versions) as soon as possible.
 {: important}